fmrtl73/pxdocs/content/operations/operate-kubernetes/disaster-recovery/px-metro/1-install-px.md

 aliases:
     - /portworx-install-with-kubernetes/disaster-recovery/px-metro/1-install-px/
 ---
-The goal of this document is to setup a single Portworx cluster that spans across multiple Kubernetes clusters.
+Follow the instructions on this page to setup a single Portworx cluster that spans across multiple Kubernetes clusters.

 ## Prerequisites